Expert Care for Pulsatile Tinnitus

 The multidisciplinary care team at the Northwestern Medicine Pulsatile Tinnitus Clinic includes specialists in:

 - Diagnostic and interventional neuroradiology (neurointerventional surgery)

 - If needed, you can also see specialists in:

 - Vascular neurosurgery

 Learn more about pulsatile tinnitus causes, symptoms, diagnosis and treatment here.

 For questions and appointments, please call 312.926.3185, TTY 711.

 Why Choose Northwestern Medicine

-Very few clinics in the U.S. offer a multidisciplinary team of specialists dedicated to the diagnosis and treatment of pulsatile tinnitus.
-At Northwestern Medicine, you will receive expert care at an academic medical center where treatment decisions are informed by the latest research.
+Very few clinics in the U.S. have a multidisciplinary team of pulsatile tinnitus specialists.
+Our team is dedicated to the diagnosis and treatment of the condition.
+At Northwestern Medicine, you will receive expert care at an academic medical center.
+Our treatment decisions are informed by the latest research.